ctrueden/contrib-hacker/README.md

+***NB: THIS PROJECT IS UNFINISHED.
+Unfortunately, for time reasons, I will probably not have time to finish it any time soon.
+The main hangup is that it is tricky to figure out how GitHub scales the contribution matrix, since it appears to be non-linear.***

 This program hacks your GitHub Contributions Calendar to match an image.

 More specifically, given an image file and GitHub username as input, it